d-g-a/d-g-a/README.md

 I work at the intersection between design and development.
 My favorite area is working with music in one way or another.

-👨‍💻  I am currently diving deep into all the possiblities of React.js 👨‍💻
+👨‍💻  - I am currently diving deep into all the possiblities of React.js

 ⚡ Fun facts:
    * I am a musician
-   * I love Frank Ocrean
+   * I love Frank Ocean
    * I have two cats
    * I am a runner

+📻 - Listen to my band [here](https://supersilverhaze.bandcamp.com/album/mugre-pelos-sangre-muerte-ep)

-📫 Send me an email at diegoguerreroalexander@gmail.com
+📫 - Send me an email at diegoguerreroalexander@gmail.com

 <!--